What is elder abuse?

 - Advance Care Directives.

-You should obtain legal advice in relation to these documents and give careful thought to your preferred attorneys before signing on the dotted line.
+You should obtain legal advice in relation to the aforementioned documents and give careful thought to your preferred attorneys before finalising your wishes and signing any related documents.

-By putting these arrangements in place you retain some control over what decisions are made about your medical treatment, personal, lifestyle and financial decisions, and by who, in the event you cannot make those decisions for yourself.
+By putting these formal arrangements in place, you ensure and retain some control over what decisions are made about your medical treatment, personal, lifestyle and financial decisions, and also who can make these decisions on your behalf, in the event you cannot make those decisions for yourself.

-At Burke & Associates Lawyers, we have extensive knowledge and experience in dealing with matters relating to both elder abuse and VCAT Appointed Administration.
+At Burke Lawyers, we have extensive knowledge and experience in dealing with matters relating to the challenges faced in Elder Abuse.
+As VCAT Appointed Administrators we can also assist in this area should it be necessary.